riddopic/sysdigcloud-kubernetes/README.md

 # Deprecation Note

-Starting version 3.5.0, installation using this repository files has been deprecated and all installations and upgrades should be performed using the installer tool.
-Please refer to our [official docs](https://docs.sysdig.com/en/on-premises-installation.html).
+Please note version 3.5.0 and greater, install using this repository is not supported.
+Please refer to installer documentation for installation [official docs](https://docs.sysdig.com/en/on-premises-installation.html).

 # sdc-kubernetes: Sysdig Platform deployment on Kubernetes